 Excess planting medium can be saved.
 When you’re finished starting seeds, let the medium dry out before storing it.

 Step 7: Prepare the cell packs.

-Take a cell pack and fill each cell to the top loosely with the seedstarting medium.
-Pack it in firmly, so that now each cell is only one-third to one-half full.
+Fill each cell of a cell pack to the top loosely with the seed starting medium.
+Pack it in firmly, so that now each cell is only one-third to 2/3 full.

-Now fill each cell pack loosely with soil again to the top.
+Then fill each cell again loosely to the top.
 This time, press lightly rather than packing down firmly.

 Step 8: Choose a seed packet to begin starting seeds indoors.

-Select a seed packet to work with and consult your garden plans to figure out how many plants of that variety to start.
+Select a seed packet to work with and consult your garden plans to figure out how many seeds to start.
 Always start a few extra just in case.

 Step 9: Plant the seeds.

-Seeds should be planted twice as deep as their size.
-Plant at least 2 seeds per cell in opposite corners.
+Plant seeds twice as deep as their size, at least two per cell in opposite corners.
 Use the pencil to push the seeds in, then lightly press the soil on top so that the seeds are covered.

 Step 10: Label the cell packs.